-This section should include a description of the type and components of the proposed project (e.g., resort with a golf course, a hotel, a water park, an electric generator) and the location and size of the project area.
-This section should also include the purpose and rationale or justification (e.g., economic and/or social) for the proposed project.
+This section should include a general description of the type and components of the proposed project (e.g., resort with a golf course, a hotel, a water park, an electric generator) and the location and size of the project area.
+This section should also include the purpose and a rationale or justification (e.g., economic and/or social) for the proposed project.

-2.4 Justification and Chronology for the Development of the EIA Report
+2.4 Justification and Chronology for the Development of the PER Report

-This section should describe the justification for the selection of the EIA (versus a PER or SEA) and the schedule and steps taken to develop the EIA report.
+This section should describe the schedule and steps taken to develop the PER Report.
 The following information should be included in this section:

-- A list of the sequence of events and associated dates for the selection and preparation of an EIA report.
-If a PER or SEA report preceded the EIA report, then these reports should be identified and described. - A list and description of the main outcomes of meetings that have already occurred or a list of intended meetings with stakeholders, governmental departments, and other groups potentially impacted by development in the area of the proposed project.
+- · A list of the sequence of events and associated dates for the selection and preparation of the PER Report - A list and description of the main outcomes of meetings that have already occurred or a list of intended meetings with stakeholders, governmental departments, and other groups potentially impacted by development in the area of the proposed project.